redencion/basicmath/README.md

 # basicmath
-This is a repo is to learn about Rspec and Test-driven development with basic arithmetic operation this are some features:
+This is a repo is to learn about Rspec and Test-driven development with basic arithmetic operations this are some features:
 - addition
 - subtraction